MrJark/mrjark.com/README.md

 # mrjark.com
-I would like to create my own KISKIL blog with Wordpress
+I would like to create my own simple and lean blog.

+W.I.P.